smehra1208/SQL-Challenges/README.md

 # SQL-Challenges

-This repository is a collection of my solutions to HackerRank SQL challenges.
-It serves as a log of my SQL learning journey, where I practice concepts ranging from basic queries to advanced window functions.
-Each solution is written in PostgreSQL (unless specified) and explained with clean, readable code.
+Developed a repository of SQL practice solutions using PostgreSQL, showcasing proficiency in query writing, data cleaning, joins, subqueries, and window functions.
+Each solution demonstrates the ability to analyze datasets, generate insights, and apply best practices in writing clean, efficient, and well-documented SQL code.

 Feel free to explore, learn, and suggest improvements.
 Collaboration and feedback are always welcome!